nazar-pc/webtorrent-dht/bep.rst

   Answer = {"type" : "answer", "sdp" : "<session description>", "extensions" : []}

-After establishing WebRTC connection a node that is also running WebSocket server should send a bencoded message containing a dictionary with key "ws_server" which in turn contains a dictionary with keys "host" and "port" that correspond to the publicly accessible host and port of running WebSocket server.
+After establishing WebRTC connection a node that is also running HTTP server should send a JSON-encoded message containing a dictionary with key "http_server" which in turn contains a dictionary with keys "host" and "port" that correspond to the publicly accessible host and port of running HTTP server.
 This information can be used to establish direct connection later, for instance, to use host and port as bootstrap node:

 Example

 ::

-  WebSocket server info = {"ws_server" : {"host" : "127.0.0.1" , "port" : 16881}}
+  HTTP server info = {"http_server" : {"host" : "127.0.0.1" , "port" : 16881}}

-  bencoded = d9:ws_serverd4:host9:127.0.0.14:porti16881eee

-NOTE: When connecting to bootstrap node, secure WebSocket connection attempt should be made and if it fails then fallback to insecure.
+NOTE: When connecting to bootstrap node, HTTPS connection attempt should be made first and if it fails then fallback to insecure HTTP.

 Extensions
 ==========